National conventions for writing telephone numbers: Peru

 Peru uses 2-digit area codes followed by 6-digit subscriber numbers outside of Lima.
-In Lima the area code is "1" and the subscriber number has 7 digits, divided XXX XXXX.
+In Lima the area code is "1" and the subscriber number has seven digits, divided XXX XXXX.
 The "trunk 0" is often used, especially for numbers outside Lima.
 For example, a phone number in Arequipa might be written (054) XX-XXXX.

-Cellphone numbers used to have 8 digits with the first digit always being 9.
+Cellphone numbers used to have eight digits with the first digit always being 9.
 In 2008 an additional digit was added to cellphone numbers, while land numbers remained the same.
 The previous convention for cell numbers in Lima was usually 9XXX XXXX, though 9-XXX XXXX was also used.
 With the new 9-digit number, the form 9XX XXX XXX is becoming increasingly common as opposed to 9 XXXX XXXX, 9X XXX XXXX or 9XXXX XXXX.

 Outside Lima cellphone numbers used to be 9 followed by six digits, i.e., 9 XXX XXX.
 The 2008 changes were somewhat more complicated.
 In four departments (similar to states), a 2 digit code now has to be entered before the 9.
 In the example of Arequipa, the code of 95 has to be entered before the 9, so the new numeration is 959 XXX XXX.
 The other codes are 94 for La Libertad (Trujillo), 96 for Piura and 97 for Lambayeque (Chiclayo).
 In the other 19 rural departments, the 9 is followed by the department's 2-digit area code then the 6-digit subscriber number.
 For example, the area code for Cusco is 84, so their new cellphone numeration is 984 XXX XXX.
-The effect is that all Peruvian cellphone numbers now have 9 digits; under the old system they had 8 digits in Lima and 7 everywhere else.
+The effect is that all Peruvian cellphone numbers now have nine digits; under the old system they had eight digits in Lima and 7 everywhere else.

-International Telecommunication Union

-The sector issued recommendation entitled Notation for national and international telephone numbers, e-mail addresses and Web addresses.